tzhang98/BTS535_WS4/DefinitionOfDone.md

 Security:
 No security vulnerabilities as determined by static code analysis tools or security audits.
 Merge:
-Code can be merged into the main branch without conflicts.
+Code can be merged into the main branch without any conflicts.